 Fig. 3.
-Processing of image data. a) Input I from the robot, grabbed with an AVT Marlin F-080C camera. b) Segmented hand image H. c) Synthetic view of hand $H^{\rm synth}$, generated in Poser 7.
+Processing of image data. a) Input I from the robot, grabbed with an AVT Marlin F-080C camera. b) Segmented hand image H. c) Synthetic view of hand $\mathbf{H}^{\mathrm{synth}}$ , generated in Poser 7.

-perform comparably to humans, which indicates that it is fit to be included into complex vision system, such as the one required in a PbD framework.
+to perform comparably to humans, which indicates that it is fit to be included into complex vision system, such as the one required in a PbD framework.
+Comparison of the system's and human performance should also be considered as a contribution since, according to the authors' knowledge, such an evaluation has not been considered previously in similar applications.